arcelien/hawc-deep-learning/README.md

 The key is this;  most statistical physics simulations can be represented by a generative model.
 The final output for a simulation might contain many reconstructed parameters, but only a few of those might be useful for analysis.
 Those few parameters can be though of samples from a very high dimensional joint probability distribution.
 A generative model can learn this joint distribution, and then generate new simulated events through sampling.

 For HAWC, this simulation pipeline is long, complex, and difficult to tune.
 It takes roughly 11 days to run a full simulation of HAWC, from the generation of CORSIKA showers all the way to the final reconstruciton.
 This is because HAWC is a high duty cycle, high statistics experiment.
 In order for a simulation to be useful, HAWC requires enough simulated events to do a statistical analysis.
-At the moment, "enough simulated events" is around 8 billion in total (3 billion each for gammas and protons, 1.3 billion ish for helium, and the rest are spread across the other primaries)
+At the moment, "enough simulated events" is around 8 billion in total (3 billion each for gammas and protons, 1.3 billion ish for helium, and the rest are spread across the other primaries).
+The 1D and 2D generative models described below can be trained in hours on a small sample of the simulation.
+The generation rate of events from these models is on the order of 100x faster than the simulation.
+This measure is purely qualitative, as we did not have access to the actual simulation pipeline to do a proper timing study.

 GANs offer a significantly faster method for generating simulation events.
 Only a sample of the simulation needs to be generated, and then a GAN can quickly generate the rest.

 ### 1D Distribution Generation with Non-Conditional GANs
-This GAN is a simple MLP model that has been trained exclusively on the gamma ray simulation.
+This GAN is a simple MLP (Multi Layer Perceptron) model that has been trained exclusively on the gamma ray simulation.
 It accepts a vector of random draws from an 8D standard spherical gaussian.
 The output of this model is  rec.logNPE, log(rec.nHit), rec.nTankHit, rec.zenith, rec.azimuth, rec.coreX, rec.coreY, and rec.CxPE40.

 To run param-gen/parameterGAN.py, run gen_gamma_params("/path/to/gamma") in parse_hawc and specifcy paramters to collect in the function.
 Then run in `param-gen/`: